-In this first part of a two-part series, Mad in Asia Pacific speaks to activists Emmy Charissa (Singapore), Silvia Antonia De Costa Soares (Timor Leste) and Frank (China) on the specific situation in their countries for persons with psychosocial disabilities, the challenges they face and the different ways in which they are ensuring greater inclusion of people with psychsocial disabilities in their countries.
+In this first part of our interview series, Mad in Asia Pacific speaks to activists Emmy Charissa (Singapore), Silvia Antonia De Costa Soares (Timor Leste) and Frank (China) on the specific situation in their countries for persons with psychosocial disabilities, the challenges they face and the different ways in which they are ensuring greater inclusion of people with psychsocial disabilities in their countries.

 All the interviews were conducted at the TCI Asia Pacific Plenary in Bali, 2018.

 Emmy Charissa, Disabled Young Adults Group, Singapore

 Silvia Antonia De Costa Soares, Training and Inclusion Manager, East Timor

 Frank, Program Officer, Xin Tu Community Health Promotion Centre, China